 You can gain different contexts and/or perspectives

 Overall, anything that gives you a different perspective on a theory, idea or problem will act to enhance learning.
-A good example of this is to look at the earth from a single image.
+A good example of this is looking at the earth from a single image.
 It does give you a perspective of what earth looks like, but you never get the whole picture until you look at it from several different angles (and get several different perspectives).

 They can provide different associations and analogies